Photograph copyright © Simon Kershaw 2005. All rights reserved. |

 The colour of the demi-lion crest is black, with red tongue and claws.
 (The amount of light shining through when this picture was taken makes it look a rather different colour.)

 The helmet shown is of a style normally used for a peer; a gentleman’s helmet does not have gold bars.
-(This error is also made in the window showing the Ferrar coat of armslink.)
+(This error is also made in the window showing the Ferrar coat of arms.)

 Hopkinson (Bonsol, co.
 Derby)